 |0.9 mi.
 South of Central Downtown Isla Mujeres||Isla Mujeres|

 |1.1 mi.
 South of Central Downtown Isla Mujeres||Isla Mujeres|

 |1.4 mi.
 South of Central Downtown Isla Mujeres||Isla Mujeres|

 |4.1 mi.
 South-Southeast of Central Downtown Isla Mujeres||Isla Mujeres|

 |Garrafon Reef Park||4.2 mi.
 South-Southeast of Central Downtown Isla Mujeres||Isla Mujeres|

 |0.4 mi.
 North of Central Downtown Isla Mujeres||Isla Mujeres|

-To learn more concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, read our comprehensive discussion of snorkeling in the Caribbean.
+To learn more concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out this extensive Caribbean snorkeling article.

 To find the best snorkeling in Cancun, you make have to make plans to travel outside of the comfort of the Hotel Zone, but if you do you'll find the experience to be well-worth the trip and the money you spend if you sign up for a guided tour.

 Help us improve!
 We welcome your corrections and suggestions.